oschrenk/notes/homebrew.md

 | `brew audit` 							| Audits all formulae for common code and style issues |
 | `brew cleanup foo` 					| For all installed or specific formulae, removes any older versions from the cellar [^4] |

+## Homebrew in a Multi-User Environment ##

+Create a new group called `Local` (name is irrelevant)

+The easiest way to do this is through the Accounts pane in System Preferences.
+Just click on the Plus sign to add a new account and then select Group from the New Account drop-down menu.
+Add all the users who you want to participate in your newly-created group.

+Homebrew uses two directories (per default)

+1. `/usr/local` as installation directory
+2. `/Library/Caches/Homebrew` as cache (`$ brew --cache`)

+Both directories should be made available to `Local`.
+While you don't want to mess with the current contents of `/usr/local`, we can safely delete the cache, so that there won't be any permission problems.

+Open the Terminal

+    $ sudo chown admin:Local /usr/local
+    $ sudo mkdir -p /Library/Caches/Homebrew
+    $ sudo rm -rf /Library/Caches/Homebrew/*

+Change the default permissions, if you wish: `sudo chmod 770 Local` (this is optional if you're happy with the default permissions).

+Change the ACL entry for the directories:

+    $ sudo chmod +a "group:Local allow delete,readattr,writeattr,readextattr,writeextattr,list,search,add_file,add_subdirectory,delete_child,file_inherit,directory_inherit" /usr/local
+    $ sudo chmod +a "group:Local allow delete,readattr,writeattr,readextattr,writeextattr,list,search,add_file,add_subdirectory,delete_child,file_inherit,directory_inherit" /Library/Caches/Homebrew

+Now all users in the local group should be able to brew.

+IMPORTANT: You must copy (hold down Option in Finder prior to dragging), and not merely move, items.
+Moving items doesn't inherit the correct ACL rules.
+Moving doesn't change POSIX file attributes, permissions, ...

 ## FAQ/Problems ##

 ### Alternative Formulae ###